nyxxxie/docker-torproxy/README.md

 # docker-torproxy
-A super lightweight (image size is only ~15MB!) docker container designed to be used as a proxy for other applications (irc, http, etc).
-I'm currently using it to scrape onion sites, and plan to use it with [black widow][1].
+Need a quick tor proxy for IRC, scraping, or some other purpose?
+This image sets up a fully functional tor proxy in 15mb.
+The image itself is extremely lightweight and easy to understand; it simply runs tor on alpine linux using the torrc config file located in this repo.
+Feel free to fork and modify the config if you need any of the other features that tor provides.

 ## Starting the container

-### From dockerhub
+### From Dockerhub
 TODO: set this up

 ### From cloned repo